 If you want the fastest way to pick the right method, use this:

-Large library / thousands of tracks / many playlists: Choose a desktop tool like PlaylistGo for better stability and faster batch processing — jump to Part 2 (Desktop).
+• Large library or many playlists: Use a desktop tool for stability and batch processing → Method 1 (Desktop)

-Small playlists / free-first: Choose an online converter like TuneMyMusic or Soundiiz — jump to Part 3 (Online).
+• Small playlists or free-first: Use an online tool like TuneMyMusic or Soundiiz → Method 2 (Online)

-Prefer managing transfers on iPhone/iPad only: Choose an iOS app like SongShift or Playlisty — jump to Part 4 (iPhone/iOS).
+• iPhone/iPad only: Use an iOS app like SongShift or Playlisty → Method 3 (iOS)

 If you have a large music library or want the most reliable transfer with higher matching accuracy, a desktop application is usually the best choice.